cookbook-com/cookbook/Task assignments.md

 ## Not assigned yet
 	* Frontend
 		- Cookbook module (should go with cookbook detailed component) -mostly angular, some backend
-		- Recipe module (should go with recipe detailed component) -some angular, some backend
-		- Recipe detailed component
 		- Cookbook detailed component

 	* Backend